 News, events, media, seminars and more

-The increased usage of electronic devices has seen a prolific rise in the amount of data being generated.
-With the advent of stringent regulations such as the GDPR, individuals are now more aware of their rights and control how their data is processed and distributed.
-One such tool is the ‘Data Subject Access Request’.
+Increased usage of electronic devices has seen a significant rise in the amount of personal data generated.
+With the introduction of regulations such as the GDPR, individuals are now more aware of their rights and control how their data is processed and distributed.

 There may be a mix of data that qualifies as personally identifiable data relating to other people and information that is not personally identifiable whatsoever.
 Separate documents within an overall file must be considered on their own merits.
 The output of the investigation must be provided to the individual in an intelligible format.
 In most cases, this information must be communicated to the requester by supplying them with a physical copy of the data, such as a photocopy or print out of the relevant information.

-As leading digital forensics and electronic disclosure experts, CYFOR have the necessary expertise to assist organisations dealing with data subject access requests.
-We have at our disposal a large team of technicians that specialise in forensic data acquisition, as well as advanced online review platforms.
-These are specifically designed to search, filter and process large volumes of electronic data, identifying the information you require in a time and cost-effective manner.
+As leading digital forensics and electronic disclosure experts, CYFOR have the necessary expertise to assist with data subject access requests.
+Our team of specialists are experts in forensic data acquisition, and the use of advanced online review platforms.
+These are specifically designed to search, filter and process large volumes of data, identifying the information you require in a time and cost-effective manner.

 London: 0207 438 2045